hpi-swa-teaching/AutoTDD/packages/AutoTDD-GUI.package/ATDDTravisStatusEditor.class/README.md

-This is the respective editor for Travis Statuses.
+The ATDDTravisStatusEditor is the respective editor for Travis Statuses.